State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_migration/README.md

 Status will be mapped to the Published field during migration.
 It's expected that most pages will have a status value of 1.

+### Existing Broken Links
+This initial report will identify any existing broken links on the site.
+This 404 list should be provided to the department for their review.

 ### Example Sheets
 [Example Pages]